Skip to content

 Tip

-Consider taking a look at the kotlin-inject-anvil documentation or Metro documentation first.
-App Platform makes heavy use the of @ContributesBinding and @ContributesTo annotations to decompose and assemble components / object graphs.
+Start with the Metro documentation.
+Reach for the kotlin-inject-anvil documentation when you are maintaining the alternative path or migrating older code.
+App Platform makes heavy use of @ContributesBinding and @ContributesTo annotations to decompose and assemble components / object graphs.

 Metro